glasgowcompbio/shinyKGode/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-- Corrected the grammar issue in the DESCRIPTION file.
-- Make sure that interactive examples can be run.
+- Correctly regenerated new Rd-files using roxygen to make sure that interactive examples can be run.
 - Updated README.md.

+Thanks a lot to Swetlana for your help!! :)

 ## Test environments
 * local OS X install, R 3.4.2